FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

 ## Now we can build our model

 To establish the baseline I'll be using sb3's default architecture which consists of seperate fully connected layers for the policy network and value network.
+Melee agents only have 9 available actions (though we padded their actions spaces to match the ranged agents 25), so hopefully there are enough parameters here to learn which actions do nothing.
 <br />

 <div class="row">